S2-group/ease-2024-pandas-polars-energy-perf-rep-pkg2/README.md

 Pandas and Polars in different scenarios like dataset size, operations performed as well as existance of any correlation between energy usage and performance in these two librairies.
 Our project contains two experiments which can also be run separetly.
-1. Evaluating impact of eneregy efficiency within an official TPCB benchmarking from Polars [TPC website](https://www.tpc.org/tpch/)
+1. Evaluating impact of eneregy efficiency within an official TPCH benchmarking from [Polars Benchmark](https://www.tpc.org/tpch/)
 2. Evaluating impact of eneregy efficiency with a set of commonly used data analysis tasks inspired by [This study](https://ieeexplore.ieee.org/document/10174114)

 # Requirements